Lision/LSAnimator/README.md

 | `_animatorView.ls_increWidth(20).ls_bounce.ls_animateWithRepeat(0.5, 3);` | ![](Rources/demo_02.gif) |
 | `_animatorView.ls_scale(2).ls_background([UIColor orangeColor]).ls_cornerRadius(20).ls_thenAfter(0.5).ls_moveY(40).ls_bounce.ls_animate(0.5);` | ![](Rources/demo_03.gif) |

 You may have noticed that in the third single-chain animation above, the animation that changed the background color and the animated size are placed in the same node as the chain.

-If your company's animation interaction designer allows you to change the size of the time after a few minutes began to change the color, and change the color length of time independent of the size and displacement of the animation chain.
-So sorry to tell you that single-chain animation can not achieve the above-mentioned animation interactive effect.
+If your company's animation interaction designer requires the animation that changed the background color independent of the other animations.
+So sorry to tell you that single-chain animation can not Complete the requirements.

 So I was done on the basis of JHChainableAnimations multi-chain animation framework LSAnimator.